Legion-Expansion/Legion-Expansion/README.md

-# Legion Faction Server Mod
+# Legion Faction Server & Client Mods

 Please do not commit untested or broken files to the master branch :-)